 There are three TOU price periods:

 Off-peak, when demand for electricity is generally lower.
 This price applies in the evenings on weekdays and all day on weekends.
 Every household and small business is different, but on average, Ontario households use nearly two thirds of their electricity during off-peak hours.

 Mid-peak, when demand for electricity is moderate.
 These periods are during the daytime, but not the busiest times of day.

 On-peak, when demand for electricity is generally higher.
 These are the busier times of day – generally when people are cooking, starting up their personal electronics and running heaters or air conditioners.

 With TOU pricing, you can help manage your electricity costs by shifting your usage to lower price periods when possible.

 What are Tiered prices?

-In the winter period (November 1 – April 30), the Tier threshold for residential customers is 1,000 kWh, so that households can use more power at the lower price.
+With Tiered prices, you can use a certain amount of electricity each month at a lower price.
+Once that limit (called a threshold) is exceeded, a higher price applies.
+In the winter period (November 1 – April 30), the Tier threshold for residential customers is 1,000 kWh.
 In the summer period (May 1 – October 31), the Tier threshold for residential customers is 600 kWh.
 The Tier threshold for small business customers is 750 kWh all year round.

 Tiered prices give you the flexibility to use electricity at any time of day at the same price, although that price will change if you exceed the threshold during the month.